Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Decision time.
 Should you sell your house as-is?

-As you make your decision, consider the pros and cons of selling as-is as well as your current situation.
-If you want to skip repairs or upgrades, attract a cash buyer, need to move quickly, or are trying to sell an inherited property, selling as-is may be a good choice.
-Keep in mind that even if you list the home as-is, you still have the option to negotiate repairs with the buyer, which could help the home sell.
+As you plan your as-is home sale, take time to weigh the pros and cons of this approach alongside your current situation.
+If you want to skip repairs or upgrades, attract a cash buyer, move quickly, or sell an inherited property, an as-is sale may be a smart choice.
+However, if your goal is to maximize profit, making key repairs could be the better move.

 Header Image Source: (Nick de Partee / Unsplash)